hmslima/sambahsacompletegrammar/sambahsa.md

 CONJUNCTIONS AND OTHER INVARIABLE WORDS
 =======================================

-As in this chapter as in the next chapter, the one about the prepositions, I’ll work in the following way: I’ll show some direct translations of the words, nut in the examples I may represent these invariable words from sambahsa by words or expressions of the english language that I didn’t show in the direct translation.
+Both in this chapter an in the next one, the chapter about the prepositions, I’ll work in the following way: I’ll show some direct translations of the words, but in the examples I may represent these invariable words from sambahsa by words or expressions of the english language that I didn’t show in the direct translation.
 How?
-I’ll talk about the invariable word “yeji”, which is translated as “according to”, but in the examples I did not use this translation!
+I’ll talk about the invariable word “schowi”, which is translated as “therefore, consequently”, but in the examples I did not exactly use this translation!
 I did it deliberately with the goal of showing you that you have to learn the idea behind the words, not merely their direct translations!

-Don’t be afraid with the size of this chapter, I only aimed to put all the invariable words here, in what way to this grammar be a good reference material.
+Don’t be afraid with the size of this chapter, I only aimed to put all the invariable words here, in order to this grammar be a good reference material.

 **Aiw(o) {Äw(o)} –** ever